-1. With icons.ai open and nothing selected in the file, click the Preferences button in the Control panel.

-- 2. Choose Smart Guides in the menu at the top of the Preferences dialog box. - 3.
+- 1. With icons.ai open and nothing selected in the file, click the Preferences button in the Control panel. - 2.
+Choose Smart Guides in the list of categories on the left. - 3.
 Make sure the Alignment Guides, Object Highlighting, Anchor/Path Labels, and Measurement Labels options are selected and click OK.